Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Planned serological tests are performed at birth, at 6; 12 and 18 months of life.
-Getting two or more negative results at intervals of at least 1 month in a child without hypogammaglobulinemia at the age of 12 months and older is indicative of HIV infection.
+Routine serological examinations are performed at birth, 6; 12 and 18 months of life.
+Obtaining two or more negative results at least 1 month apart in a child without hypogammaglobulinemia aged 12 months or older indicates against HIV infection.

 Differential diagnostics